buildbot/buildbot/master/docs/manual/cfg-wwwhooks.rst

                 # Do some magic here
                 return [], 'git'

-The simples way to use GitHub hook is as follows:
+The simplest way to use GitHub hook is as follows:

 .. code-block:: python